PoorHttp/PoorWSGI/doc/documentation.rst

 As like Args class, if poor_AutoForm is set to Off, or if method is no POST, PUT or PATCH, req.form is EmptyForm is instance instead of FieldStorage.

+In fact, body arguments are parsed only when right type of request is set, you can configure types via Application.form_mime_types property, which is list of request mime types.

 JSON request
 ~~~~~~~~~~~~
 In the first place JSON request are from AJAX.
 There are automatic JSON
 parsing in Request object, which parse request body to JSON variable.
 This
 parsing starts only when Application.auto_json variable is set to True (default)
-and if content type of POST, PUT or PATCH request is application/json.
+and if mime type of POST, PUT or PATCH request is application/json.
 Then request body is parsed to json property.
+You can configure JSON types
+via Application.json_mime_types property, which is list of request
+mime types.

 .. code:: python